austin3410/Gary/README.rst

 - **Interactive Music Player** - A music player with buttons and menus, instead of all slash commands.
 - **Subscription Channels** - Integrated system to let users subscribe to different channels to keep unwanted notifications and spoilers out of their feed.
 - **SpongeBob Mock Case** - A message command to convert any previous message to mock case (will also automatically pick someone to mock)
-- **Answer Yes/No Questions** - Any @Gary message that's in the form of a Yes or No question will be answered!
+- **ChatGPT Powered AI Responses** - Any @Gary message is routed through ChatGPT for seemless AI answers, right in Discord!
+- **ChatGPT Powered AI Image Generation** - Use ChatGPT to generate AI images!
 - **Much More!**

 Wavelink Music